 ARTICLE XIX - The Sergeant-at-Arms

 The Sergeant-at-Arms shall assist in the preservation of order at meetings of the Society and shall arrange for the escort and the placing of the Colors at such meetings.
 He will escort distinguished visitors to their seats.
 He will assemble new members for the initiation ceremony.

 The Trustee, or in his absence, the Alternate Trustee, shall represent the Society at meetings of the Board of Trustees of the National Society and shall perform the duties prescribed in the Constitution and By-Laws of the National Society.

 ARTICLE XXI - Acting Officer Positions

 Upon a vacancy in an officer position, or a temporary inability of an officer to fulfill his duties due to any reason, the Society President may appoint a Society member to fulfill the duties of that office on an “Acting” basis.
 This appointment is subject to the confirmation by the Society Board of Managers at the next scheduled or called meeting.
 In the event that the elected holder of the position is temporarily unable to fulfill his duties, the “Acting” Officer will serve only until the elected holder of the position is able to resume his duties.

 The Society President may appoint a Society member to be the Assistant to an elected officer in the fulfillment of his duties.
 This appointment is subject to the confirmation by the Society Board of Managers at the next scheduled or called meeting.

 ARTICLE XXIII - Amendments

-These By-Laws may be altered, amended or repealed only by a two-thirds vote of the members of the Society present at an annual meeting or a special meeting of the Society called for that purpose, provided that proposed changes shall be sent to all members at least thirty days in advance of the meeting at which they are to be acted upon.
+These By-Laws may be altered, amended or repealed by a vote of not less than two-thirds of the members of the Society present at an annual meeting or a special meeting of the Society called for that purpose, provided that proposed changes shall be sent to all members at least thirty days in advance of the meeting at which they are to be acted upon.